Differences in Development between Countries

 Watch out: Do not treat GDP and GDP per head as the same thing.
 A mark scheme will credit the distinction between total output and output per person as a separate point.

-Developing countries have lower GDP per capita, a much larger primary sector, lower HDI, and a population structure earlier in the demographic transition.
+Developing countries have lower GDP per capita, a much larger primary sector, lower HDI, and a younger population structure with higher birth and death rates.

 Typical characteristics: